AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.5.md

 ### Batch import scene and texture files

 Stingray now supports batch importing of asset files in your project.
 Copy multiple asset files to your project and select **File > Batch Import** to manually trigger importing of scenes and textures files.
 The batch import scans all the files in your project like scenes, images, textures, creates a .unit file for any FBX file that doesn't have one, and creates a .texture file for any missing textures.
 It also reimports an FBX file if it’s newer than an existing .dcc_asset file.
-See ~{ Batch import assets }~.
+See [Batch import assets](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=batch-import-assets).

 ### Download resource packages from the web

 If you use the resource packaging system to define bundles of assets that you stream in and out of your project at runtime, you can now have your project download those bundles at runtime when you stream them into the game.
 This means that you can avoid distributing the bundled data with your deployed game, but it also means that your project will likely have longer than usual delays when loading the content at runtime.

 To do this, use the new `stingray.Application.resource_package_from_url()` function to create your resource package instead of `stingray.Application.resource_package()`.
-See also ~{ Loading and unloading packages }~.
+See also [Loading and unloading packages](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=loading-and-unloading-packages).

 ### More editor plug-in extensions